TCE Species Mapping

 Individual versus combined streams

-Below, a tie has been used upstream to mix two streams containing acid and lime.
+Below, a tie has been used upstream to mix the two streams containing acid and lime.
 No reactions are defined in the tie.
 This is incorrect and the temperature of the TreatedSolution (OLI reactor output) is predicted to be 25.1 C:

 Reactor with Single Stream In.png